inclind/historiclewes.shopify/README.md

 #Changes

-**settings_data.json** now conains a custom preset that should be used to update theme settings vars
+**settings_data.json** now contains a custom preset that should be used to update theme settings vars

 **custom.scss.liquid** contains custom css for the theme

 **entypo.\*** files are the new icons added from http://framework.thememountain.com *an arrow similar to the spec for 'return to' link was added in new version.
 The css to make this work is in the custom css file listed above.
 I only added the css for the one arrow needed.

+**timber.scss.liquid** I did make some adjustments to the settings here to show the mobile menu at medium instead of small, so the logo placement could work better.